 The project's sustainability will be supported by emphasizing the active participation and other stakeholders in decision making and implementation of the project's activities and strengthening the institutional and technical capacity at community and district levels to ensure that stakeholders have adequate knowledge and skill to maintain the benefits of the project's interventions firmly in the local communities.
 By engaging, communities in the design and implementation of the project and creating WUAs and Cooperative societies and community groups Farmers/ beekeepers /livestock/tree planting Groups and community based enterprises; the KARAHADA project will empower and build capacity of local people to continue sharing local knowledge and adapting to climate change risks.
 Community ownership will also ensure that the environmental gains are not reversed.
 The proposed investment matches with government priorities set out in key national policy documents including the vision 2025, the third five years development plan, National Climate Change Response Plan strategic plan of Karatu District Council and the NAPA.
 Alignment with national priorities ensures Government commitment to project objectives during and beyond implementation.
-The operation of the project at the district authority headquarters will also ensure that district sectors and ensuring sustainability through the irrigation of adaptation plans into district performance contracts to institutionalize and sustain community interventions.
+The operation of the project at the district authority headquarters will also ensure that district sectors and village level governments play a central role in terms of project implementation and ensuring sustainability through the irrigation of adaptation plans into district performance contracts to institutionalize and sustain community interventions.